Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-api-reference.md

 ### getApplication

 {% hint style="warning" %}
-`MobileCore.getApplication` may return `null` if the `Application` object was destroyed or if `MobileCore.setApplication` was not previously called.
+`MobileCore.getApplication` will return `null` if the `Application` object was destroyed or if `MobileCore.setApplication` was not previously called.
 {% endhint %}

 **Syntax**